 How big is Core Web Vitals for SEO?

-As yet, we have no idea how big a ranking factor passing the Core Web Vitals assessment will be.
-It is important to remember that it will also be bundled with other signals such as mobile friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines.
+It is important to remember that Core Web Vitals are bundled with other signals such as mobile friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines.
 If you do not use HTTPS on your site, you may get no advantage from passing the Core Web Vitals assessment.
 Switching from HTTP to HTTPS should be your first priority.

 The Core Web Vitals announcement is also important in SEO because it clarified what KPIs will be used to make “page speed” a ranking factor.
 Google has suggested that they use page speed for ranking since 2008, but it was never clear how they measured this.
 We now have a score that we can aim to improve.